-Accomplishments in Sustainability
+Accomplishments in sustainability

 The Port of Seattle is proud to be the largest and fastest growing cruise market on the West Coast.
-For over 20 years the Port has prioritized protecting the environment while growing cruise to deliver \$900 million in annual business revenue to the region during typical operations.
+For over 20 years the Port has prioritized protecting the envrionment while growing cruise to deliver \$900 million in annual business revenue to the region during typical operations.

-We're proud to be the only homeport in North America with a voluntary clean water agreement between the Port, the cruise lines and our regulators.
+We're proud to be the only homeport in North America with a voluntary clean water agreement between the Port, the cruise lines, and our regulators.
 Beyond compliance, the Port works closely with the industry to minimize the climate change and air quality impacts from cruise ship operations through use of cleaner fuels, access to shore power, and a strong collaborative relationship focused on the environment.

-Prioritizing Water Quality Protection in Puget Sound
+Prioritizing water quality protection in Puget Sound

-- Cruise ships calling on the Port implement rigorous solid waste handling and recycling programs. - Cruise lines calling on the Port are committed to reducing and eliminating single use plastics. - Since 2004 the Port has partnered with Washington State Dept. of Ecology and the cruise industry in a voluntary agreement, called the Memorandum of Understanding Cruise Operations in Washington State, which helps prevent wastewater discharges from large cruise ships into state waters. - The Port imposes strict stormwater best management practices for cruise vessel operations while at berth. - Starting in 2020, the Port prohibited cruise ships at berth from discharging exhaust gas cleaning system wash water. - Starting in 2021, all cruise lines have voluntarily agreed to not discharge exhaust gas cleaning system wash water in all of Puget Sound, and to work with a 3rd party researcher, Port of Seattle, and Washington Department of Ecology on an analysis of water quality standards to guide future practices.
+- Cruise ships calling on the Port implement rigorous solid waste handling and recycling programs - Cruise lines are committed to reducing and eliminating single use plastics - Since 2004 the Port has partnered with Washington State Dept. of Ecology and the cruise industry in a voluntary agreement, called the Memorandum of Understanding Cruise Operations in Washington State, which helps prevent wastewater discharges from large cruise ships into state waters - The Port imposes strict stormwater best management practices for cruise vessel operations while at berth - Starting in 2020, the Port prohibited cruise ships at berth from discharging exhaust gas cleaning system wash water - In 2021, all ships calling on the Port voluntarily agreed to pause all discharges of Exhaust Gas Cleaning System wash water in Puget Sound.
+This pause will remain in effect until findings from a third-party research study can show that wash water discharges do not impact Puget Sound water quality and until that time, cruise ships do not discharge anything into Puget Sound waters.